Start a podcast the easy way - grab basic gear, pick a niche, and use a host that helps you grow, monetize, and build your brand fast.

 So, how do you stand out?
 Try these marketing methods:

-- Use Content Rewards: Pay content clippers on Whop between $0.20 and $3.00 per 1,000 views to redistribute your clips across socials.
+• Use Content Rewards: Using the Content Rewards app on Whop (an app that allows you to create clipping campaigns), you can pay clippers between $0.20 and $3.00 per 1,000 views to redistribute your clips across socials.
 You only pay for actual views, and these guys are experienced in getting them – fast.

 Make more money from your podcast with Whop

-Start growing your podcast hustle with Whop today.
+Grow your podcast monetization methods with Whop today.

 FAQ